ikromin/jphotoframe/README.md

 To run, launch the jar file like so:

-`java -Xms32m -Xmx32m -jar jphotoframe.jar&`
+`java -Xms32m -Xmx32m -jar jphotoframe.jar`

 Alternatively copy the *jphotoframe.jar* file to the same directory as the *run.sh* (after building using ant) and execute the *run.sh* script instead.